Karrakatta Plate

 The Karrakatta Plate is a Perth Racing Group 2 Thoroughbred horse race for two-year-olds, run at set weights, over a distance of 1200 metres at Ascot Racecourse, Perth, Western Australia in April.
-Total prize money is A$500,000.

 History

 The race is considered the premier two-year-old race during the Perth racing season calendar.

 Originally the race was run in December in the racing calendar but today it is part of the Perth Racing Autumn Carnival.